jspsych/jsPsych/packages/jspsych/core-changes.md

 ## Breaking

+- JsPsych internally relies on the JavaScript event loop now.
+This means unit tests now have to `await` utility functions like `pressKey()` so the event loop is run.
 - `conditional_function` is no longer executed on every iteration of a looping timeline, but only once before running the first trial of the timeline
 - `jsPsych.setProgressBar()` and `jsPsych.getProgressBarCompleted()` => `jsPsych.progressBar.progress`
 - Automatic progress bar updates after every trial now, including trials in nested timelines